frankie-lira/flix/README.md

 ### Notes
 Describe any challenges encountered while building the app.
 - I'm still trying to figure out the layout problem that I have.
-I followed all videos and yet my layout for the grid collection view is still two columns of movies instead of three evenly spaced cells.
+I followed all videos and yet my layout for the grid collection view is still two columns of movies instead of three evenly spaced cell columns.

 ---